kdubba14/ginius/README.md

 authorized.GET("/dashboard", controller.Dashboard)
 ```

 ## What is next?

-- Ugin needs a user service and an authentication method with JWT.
+- Ginius needs a user service and an authentication method with JWT.
+- Ginius needs a CLI to create endpoints